bluebanquise/documentation/introduction.rst

 Introduction
 ============

-**BlueBanquise** is a collection of Ansible roles, gathered as a unified stack, whose purpose is to deploy and manage clusters of hosts.
+**BlueBanquise** is a collection of Ansible roles, gathered with additional packages and tools as a unified stack, whose purpose is to deploy and manage clusters of hosts.
-These clusters can be from few workstations to very large HPC, servers farm clusters, K8S clusters, etc.
+These clusters can be from few workstations to very large High Performance Computers, servers farm clusters, K8S clusters, etc.

 .. image:: images/clusters/3_size_single_row.png